INFOCENTER

 What is a ventilated facade

-A ventilated facade is a non-load-bearing building decoration system, the design of which provides a constant process of natural ventilation of the wall to create a comfortable microclimate in the premises.
+A ventilated facade is a non-load-bearing building decoration system, the design of which provides a constant process of natural ventilation of the wall to create a comfortable microclimate in the premises

 ventilated facade design

-Usually, a ventilated facade consists of three main elements: a metal substructure, insulation and facade cladding.
+Usually, a ventilated facade consists of three main elements: a steel substructure, insulation and facade cladding.
 If the wall of the building has sufficient reduced heat transfer resistance, for example, it is built of sandwich panels, then a ventilated facade can be used without insulation only as a decorative cladding.

 Advantages of a ventilated facade